 The course is designed to help students examine the theoretical and research bases of the teaching of English and apply that knowledge in the design, implementation, and analysis of their English teaching.
 Topics include teaching about literature, reading, writing, and language use.
 Students also examine the Massachusetts English Language Arts Curriculum Framework and use it as a guide for their own lesson preparation.
 As the students work their way through these components, they also complete prepracticum field work, observing and assisting an English teacher at a local middle or secondary school.
 There is a field-based component to this course.
 Limited to Education majors who have satisfied all the retention criteria.
 Students must concurrently take the associated pre-practicum course EDU 342F.
-(Fall 2018, Fall 2020)
+This course is offered during alternate even fall semesters.
+(Fall 2024, Fall 2026)